Paul Duffen

-Paul Jeremy Duffen (born 31 July 1958 in Woodford Green, Essex, England) is a British businessman and entrepreneur, whose public profile was most prominent as Chairman of the football club Hull City A.F.C. between 2007 and 2010.
-Duffen became Chairman of publishing firm Newsdesk Media in June 2011.
+Paul Jeremy Duffen (born 31 July 1958) is a British businessman who is best known for being the chairman of association football club Hull City from 2007 to 2010.

+Duffen also became the chairman of publishing firm Newsdesk Media in June 2011.
 Additionally, Duffen sits on the boards of several companies, including Pro-Cure Therapeutics Ltd, a life sciences business based in York and RISC Management Ltd, a London-based security consultancy.